 It is believed that the aforementioned conspired amongst themselves and others to commit numerous felony crimes, including “Grand Theft” (causing financial harm over $950 which constitutes a felony) by knowingly and with malice of forethought, to further their quest to destroy the individual and his legally owned property to enhance their reputation and financial fortunes at the detriment of others and therefore when proven guilty in a court of law to be sentenced to the maximum penalty prescribed by the law and to compensate the victim for their dastardly and illegal behavior.

-John Stankey blatantly harmed vulnerable seniors, which by his actions could lead a reasonable person to believe that the next step might be also harming another segment of society that of being vulnerable children, ergo Child Abuse.
-It’s not a far stretch to conceive that if he abuses one class of individuals that he might go further abusing others which would truly be despicable.
+John Stankey blatantly harmed vulnerable seniors, which by his actions could lead a reasonable person to believe that the next step might be also harming another segment of society, that of being vulnerable children, ergo Child Abuse.
+It’s not a far stretch to conceive that if he abuses one class of individuals that he might go further by abusing others as well which would truly be despicable.

 John Stankey has criminally cheated his ATT customers out of several hundred $ Million Dollars which is confirmed by the current $177,000,000 judgement issued against his company, which could not have happened without his direct involvement, which could be considered “Fraud”, “Mail Fraud”, “Wire Fraud” “Embezzlement”, “Conversion”, “Criminal Conspiracy” and a host of others still to be determined, of which only two need to be proven to establish a “RICO Act” felony.